-Technology and health care stocks jump as US indexes rise
+Technology and health care stocks jump as US indexes climb

-NEW YORK – U.S. stocks are rising Friday morning as technology and health care companies make more gains.
+NEW YORK – U.S. stocks are rising Friday as technology and health care companies make more gains.
 Chipmaker Intel and drugmaker AbbVie are jumping after they did far better than analysts expected in the fourth quarter.
-Bond prices fell, sending yields higher.
+Bond prices are falling, sending yields higher.

 Continue Reading Below

-The S&P 500 is on track to rise for the fourth week in a row, marking its eighth weekly gain out of the last nine.
-It is also on track for its largest monthly increase in almost two years.
+Already at record highs, the S&P 500 is on track for its largest monthly increase since October 2015.
 It has been more than a year and a half since the index went through a decline of 5 percent.
 That's the longest streak in its history, although investors say they are starting to see signs of increased volatility.

 U.S. GROWTH: In its first of three estimates, the Commerce Department said the U.S. economy grew 2.6 percent in the fourth quarter.
-That's a solid result, but after 3 percent growth in the two quarters before it and reports of strong holiday sales in recent weeks, investors were hoping for more.
+That's a bit less than analysts predicted but still a solid result.
 The economy grew 2.3 percent in 2017, better than the year before but about the same as its overall average since the end of the Great Recession.
 Experts think growth will speed up this year, partly because of the tax cut package signed into law in December.

 CHIPS AHOY: Intel jumped after it posted strong results for the fourth quarter and forecast $65 billion in revenue this year, more than analysts expected.
-The company said its data center business did well at the end of 2017 and recently-discovered flaws in many of its processors aren't affecting its sales, a possibility that had worried investors.
+The company said its data center business did well and recently-discovered flaws in many of its processors aren't affecting its sales, a possibility that had worried investors.
 Intel said new processors that address those flaws will be on the market later this year.
-The stock added $3.71, or 8.2 percent, to $49.02.
+The stock added $4.22, or 9.3 percent, to $49.52.
 Other chipmakers also traded higher after struggling over the last few days.

 Continue Reading Below